 Back in 1983, three musicians assembled at New York’s Power Station studio to record some jazz piano trio sides.
-Specifically, the trio was planning on exploring the standard jazz repertoire composed by the likes of George Gershwin, Richard Rodgers, Cole Porter and their equals.
+Specifically, the trio was planning on exploring the standard jazz repertoire composed by the likes of George Gershwin, Richard Rodgers, Cole Porter and other songwriters of equal status.

 That same year, he formed his ‘American’ quartet (Jarrett, Dewey Redman, Charlie Haden, Paul Motian) and released the solo piano recording Facing You.
 1973 saw the release of Solo Concerts Bremen/Lausanne, which cemented Jarrett’s popularity and his niche as an artist who gave solo performances at which he improvised new music at the piano out of thin air.

-He continued to work with the American quartet, formed the European quartet (Jan Garbarek, Jarrett, Palle Danielsson, Jon Christensen), and continued to release solo piano works such as The Koln Concert.
-He also improvised organ works (Hymns/Spheres), composed classically-oriented pieces (The Celestial Hawk), and interpreted the sacred music of G.I Gurdjieff.
-His reputation as a composer and improvisationalist easily equaled that of his reputation as a pianist.
+Keith Jarrett continued to work with the American quartet, formed the European quartet (Jan Garbarek, Jarrett, Palle Danielsson, Jon Christensen), and continued to release solo piano works such as The Koln Concert.
+He also improvised organ works (Hymns/Spheres), composed classically-oriented pieces (The Celestial Hawk), and interpreted the sacred music of G.I.
+Gurdjieff.
+His reputation as a composer and improviser easily equaled that of his reputation as a pianist.
 He had never really played standard material much, not with Lloyd nor with Miles, and not with either of his quartets nor in his solo performances.
 He simply was not known as an interpreter of the standard jazz catalog.